-At Henderson College we believe that the safety of children is dependent on the existence of a child safe culture within our School community.
+At Henderson College we believe that the safety of children is dependent on the existence of a child safe culture within our community and recognises the diverse circumstances of our students and their families.
+We are committed to providing environments where students feel safe and are listened to and respected regardless of their abilities, sex, gender, sexual orientation, cultural or economic background.

 We have developed the following work systems, practices, policies and procedures designed to create a child safe culture including: